Single node cluster migration guide

 Migration mode cannot be re-enabled once it has been disabled.
 You will have to start the migration from scratch.

-Once all the migrations are complete, to disable migration mode and run the two instances separately:
+Once all the migrations are complete, firstly run the post-migration mongo script:

 img